A Place of Great

-A 21st century model for non-profit sustainability will include state and federal tax credits for the rehabilitation of the building and educational and community programs will be supported financially through the leasing of commercial space on the lake side of the building.
+A 21st century model for non-profit sustainability will include state and federal tax credits for the rehabilitation of the building and educational and community programs will be supported financially through income generated from rented space on the lake side of the building.
 The Armory Arts & Music Center’s programs, like the Armory itself, are built to last!

 THE POTENTIAL IS EXTRAORDINARY

-Even the extraordinary aspects of the Armory’s history have to be grounded in reality, especially in these economic times.
+Even the extraordinary aspects of the Armory’s history have to be grounded on an economic reality.
 The Armory Project is a true 21st century model – the Arts and Music Center is the community space surrounded by leased space needed to not only make the project financially feasible, but sustainable, long into the future.

 Everything about this project changed when the Minnesota Historic Tax Credit was passed.
 This credit is 20% of the development costs and, combined with the 20% Federal Historic Tax Credit, is a game changer.
-Within one week of its passage, one of the premier developers in the nation, Alexander Company, signed on to work on the project.
+This extra economic incentive makes the project much more attractive to redevelopment.